jgvfwstone/Regression/README.md

 # Regression
-MatLab and Python code to accompany my book called "Linear Regression", 2022.
+MatLab and Python code for use with the book "Linear Regression", 2022:
-Chapter 1, plus reviews etc can be seen here https://jim-stone.staff.shef.ac.uk/Regression
-# Artificial Intelligence Engines

-Computer code for use with the book:

 [Linear Regression](https://jim-stone.staff.shef.ac.uk/Regression/)

 **by James V Stone**

+Chapter 1, plus reviews etc can be seen here https://jim-stone.staff.shef.ac.uk/Regression

 This file is: https://github.com/jgvfwstone/Regression